difin/campsite/README.md

 * The REST API is reactive.
 All routes return Flux\<T\> or Mono\<T\> streams.
   * Flux is a lazy-evaluated reactive non-blocking stream of 0 or more elements.
   * Mono is same, but 0 or 1 elements.
-* To discover the API Routes and models and to try executing the routes you start up the application and navigate to http://localhost:9000/api/swagger-ui.html
+* To discover the API Routes and models and to try executing the routes you can start up the application and navigate to http://localhost:9000/api/swagger-ui.html

 ## Testing